How to screen tenants

 The Privacy Act 1988 (Cth) also applies.
 You must obtain written consent before running a credit check, tell the applicant how their information will be used, store it securely and destroy it appropriately when no longer needed.

-Under the Residential Tenancies Amendment Act 2024 (WA): rent can only increase once every 12 months; tenants have the right to request a pet and you must respond in writing within 14 days or consent is deemed; rent bidding is prohibited with penalties up to $10,000 per breach.
+Under the Residential Tenancies Amendment Act 2024 (WA): rent can only increase once every 12 months; tenants have the right to request a pet and you must respond in writing within 14 days or consent is deemed; rent bidding has been prohibited since 16 May 2024 with penalties up to $10,000 for individuals and $50,000 for corporations per breach.

 Work through five areas of every application.
 Get a live score, a clear verdict, and a personalised follow-up list.
 Takes about five minutes.